Aggressive puppy biting is REAL! And it HURTS! But it can be solved quickly. Let's find out how…

 The warning signs of biting aggression in dogs include the following:

-- Growling, snapping at and biting a person when they come near your puppy’s valuables like food and toys.
+- Growling, snapping at and biting a person when they come near your puppy's valuables like food and their chew toy.

 - Before biting, they would stiffen and stare at a person intending to bite.